5 reasons why Apprentice Grooms are always #winning

 There’s something you need to know about choosing the right Apprentice vacancy for you – riding Apprentice vacancies and apprentice vacancies with riding are two different things!
 Riding Apprentice vacancies are committed to giving you ample riding opportunities for you to complete your course.
 Apprentice vacancies with riding are not necessarily obliged to give you the riding opportunities you’d like, as riding may not be a requirement of your course.
 Let me explain…

-If an employer advertises an Apprentice Vacancy with “optional riding” the chances are you might not always receive receive the amount of riding opportunities you want – or need!
+If an employer advertises an Apprentice Groom Vacancy with “optional riding” the chances are you might not always receive the number of riding opportunities you want – or need!
 In fact, even if a vacancy states that “applicants must ride”, it does not guarantee you will be riding every day.
-If you’re looking for an opportunity to develop your riding skills, a vacancy that offers a plod around the fields on the yard veteran on a daily, weekly or ad hoc basis is going to leave you feeling very short changed!
+If you’re looking for an opportunity to develop your riding skills, a vacancy that offers a plod around the fields on the yard veteran on a daily, weekly or ad hoc basis is going to leave you feeling very short-changed!

 If you have chosen a pathway that includes riding, you are assured that your prospective employer is in a position to provide enough of the right type of riding opportunities for you.
 Before you reach the point of organising a start date for your Apprenticeship, your Training Provider will be able to advise both you and your prospective employer as to your needs and their obligation to fulfil them.
 A riding Apprenticeship pathway will guarantee you riding, and plenty of it!

 Riding + Training + Qualifications + Salary = #winning 😎

 Reason #4 – Nationally and possibly internationally recognised qualifications